carlosgamezvillegas/homebridge-plugin-oppo/README.md

 Note: Controls won't update if the plugin does not receive a confirmation message from the device

 ## Known Issues
- The Oppo player tends to disconnect from hombridge frequently after a while for no apparent reason.
+ The Oppo player tends to disconnect from homebridge frequently after a while for no apparent reason.
 So, to get a stable connection again you need to do the following:
  - Disable IP Controls and Network Standby
  - Power cycle the device
  - Enable IP Controls and Network Standby
  - Keep the device turned on
- - Reset hombridge
+ - Reset Homebridge

 ## Special thanks
 To Fernando for his patience and support.